ZEISS Microscopy Knowledge Base

 6. A pop up menu is displayed.

-Right-click context menu listing Select branch, Remove spot CANC, Split before spot, Split after spot
+context menu showing options: Select branch, Remove spot CANC, Split before spot, Split after spot

 The track can be splitted and merged with another one.
 The segments in the track path can also be deleted.